 A feature length thriller/horror set in post-apocalyptic London starring Danny Dyer, Tamer Hassan, Simon Phillips, Ronan Vibert, Sebastian Street, Daisy Head, Rita Ramnani and John Mawson. ...
 See full summary »

-As the world succumbs to a zombie apocalypse, Cole a hardened mercenary, is chasing the one person who can provide a cure.
-In his way aren't only the flesh eating super athletic cannibals as humanities greatest danger, are people themselves!
+As the world succumbs to a zombie apocalypse, Cole, a hardened mercenary, is chasing the one person who can provide a cure.
+In his way aren't only the flesh-eating, super-athletic cannibals as humanity's greatest danger, but people themselves!
 Written by

 Although I imagine this is a straight to DVD affair, I caught this film on the big screen, followed by a Q&A with the director, and other members of cast and crew, who seemed very proud of their work.

 During the showing the film got a few unintentional laughs which led a member of the cast to comment afterwards "I didn't know we had made a comedy zombie film" - No you didn't, you made a film which for the most part was extremely dull, with a wafer thin story and unconvincing characters.
 The laughter in the audience was due to the poor delivery of meagre lines of script and cliché plot developments.